 - MIT Form I-20 or DS-2019;

-- MIT Dependent Forms I-20 or DS-2019; or U.S. passport for children born in the United States;
+- MIT Dependent Forms I-20 or DS-2019; or U.S. passport or birth certificate for children born in the United States;

 - I-94 for student and child(ren), confirming F-1 student status or J-1 student status and F-2 or J-2 status of their children

 By submitting an application, you acknowledge and agree that MIT may use the personal information contained within the application, including any private financial information or any information the student provides about others (e.g., family members, significant others), and any subsequent related correspondence with you, for the purposes of evaluating eligibility for benefits of the MIT Grant for Graduate Students with Children including by sharing it with other MIT officials involved in administering the program.

 Before you apply, you should know:

 - Students are eligible for one grant per academic year (September 1 – August 31).

 - Grants are awarded annually, and students must reapply each year.